-Please download the documents below to help you through your grant writing process.
+Please download the documents throughout this webpage to help you through your grant writing process.
 Also, feel free to contact us at email@example.com for any guidance needed along the way.
 We would be happy to assist with:

 - Ideas/suggestions for program implementation

 - Training information

 In the funding announcement, the CRA highlighted 8 distinct activities to promote healthy marriages and relationships and has emphasized the new flexibility in implementing these activities (p.
 4 of the funding announcement).
 This means that organizations can now implement combinations of the allowable activities to better serve the needs of program participants.

 In order to help grant-applicants take advantage of this flexibility, we are now offering several free supplements to the PICK and LINKS programs.
 These supplements will cover most topics highlighted in the funding announcement and are free downloads to all instructors in the PICK and LINKS courses.
 See the chart for details.
 These will be available upon request.
 Click here for a summary of the supplements.

 The PICK program is available in several versions and each version has a corresponding workbook.
 See the available versions below.